lhmet/r-bio.github.io/05-flow-and-functions.md

     }

     if (nrep < 10)  {
-        warning("With less than 10 replicates, the possible range of values may not be very representative.")
+        warning("With less than 10 replicates, the possible range of", "values may not be very representative.")
     }

     rep_lst <- vector("list", nrep)